1918 South Carolina gubernatorial election: Candidates

+Campaign

 The South Carolina Democratic Party held their primary for governor on August 27 and progressive reformer Robert Archer Cooper emerged as the winner in a crowded field.
 He garnered more than 50 percent of the vote in the primary election and was able to avoid a runoff election.

+Results

 General election

 The general election was held on November 5, 1918, and Robert Archer Cooper was elected the next governor of South Carolina without opposition.
 Being a non-presidential election and few contested races, turnout was much less than the previous gubernatorial election.